ReactiveX/RxSwift/Documentation/GettingStarted.md

     }
 ```

-this will print
+this will print:

 ```
 0
 ```

 Not bad.
-So what is `create` function?
+So what is the `create` function?

 It's just a convenience method that enables you to easily implement `subscribe` method using Swift lambda function.
 Like `subscribe` method it takes one argument, `observer`, and returns disposable.

-So what is `sendNext` function?
+So what is the `sendNext` function?

 It's just a convenient way of calling `observer.on(.Next(RxBox(element)))`.
 The same is valid for `sendCompleted(observer)`.

-Since in this particular case sequence element generation can't be interrupted, singleton instance of `Disposable` that does nothing is returned.
+Sequence implemented this way is actually synchronous.
+It will generate elements and terminate before `subscribe` call returns disposable representing subscription.
+Because of that it doesn't really matter what disposable it returns, process of generating elements can't be interrupted.

+When generating synchronous sequences, the usual disposable to return is singleton instance of `NopDisposable`.

-Lets now create observable that returns elements from an array.
+Lets now create an observable that returns elements from an array.

 *This is the actual implementation*